wulfsberg/angular-material-kickstart/README.md

 Useful packages
 ---------------
- * [`moment.js`](https://momentjs.com/) is highly useful for doing date manipulation and parsing/formatting, in particular if you also need to handle time zones (using [`moment-timezone.js`](https://momentjs.com/timezone/)), and it will feel familiar if you're used to Joda-Time or Java 8's date/time API.
+* [`temporal-polyfill`](https://github.com/js-temporal/temporal-polyfill) is an implementation of the upcoming JavaScript API for handling date and time.
+By now, it is stable enough that I recommend using this.
 * [`anchorme`](https://alexcorvi.github.io/anchorme.js/) is a "linkifier" which turns links in text into clickable markup, and seems to strike a good balance between features and (ease of) configuration.